dart-lang/site-www/src/resources/dart-3-migration.md

 ### `mixin`

-Pre-Dart 3, any `class` could be used as a `mixin`.
+Pre-Dart 3, any `class` could be used as a `mixin`, as long as it had no declared constructors and no superclass other than `Object`.
 In Dart 3, only types declared `mixin class` or `mixin`, may be used as a mixin.

 #### Scope

-This is a *versioned* change, that only applies to language version 3.0 or later.
+This is a [*versioned* change](#unversioned-vs-versioned-changes), that only applies to language version 3.0 or later.

 #### Migration